Several years ago, I read a book that changed my entire view on personal finance and the way I look at money. That book is Financial Freedom.

 To begin saving up, check out my guide on emergency funds.
 If you don't have a savings account to store an emergency fund, I highly recommend CIT Bank.
 They offer a competitive APY so you can earn money on your money.
 I've used CIT Bank for years, and their online savings account is the perfect place to start saving.

 Step 4: Stability

-Step 4 is when you have six months of living expenses saved and bad debt like credit card debt repaid.
-When you get to Step 4, you have opened the path to true security.
+Step 4 is when you have six months of living expenses saved and bad debt like credit card debt and student loans repaid.
+When you get to Step 4, you have opened the path to true financial security.

 Having six months of living expenses saved up and bad debt gone means if a financial hardship hits you, you will likely be able to take care of it with minimal issue.
 Here's my guide on mitigating a financial hardship.

 Getting to Step 4 can be quite difficult, taking many months or years, depending on your financial situation.
 But, when you get to Step 4, rest assured, you are doing fantastic!